gasvaktin/gasvaktin/README.md

-# GasVaktin
+# Gasvaktin

-GasVaktin aims to be an open and automated price lookup project for petrol stations in Iceland (95 octan bensin and diesel).
+Gasvaktin aims to be an open and automated price lookup project for petrol stations in Iceland (95 octan bensin and diesel).

-GasVaktin watches the following Icelandic oil companies:
+Gasvaktin watches the following Icelandic oil companies:

 * [Atlantsolía](http://atlantsolia.is/)
 * [N1](https://www.n1.is/)